(Last updated September 2017)

 *I’m heavily dancer-biased.
 You could probably figure this out if you looked at my above list.
 In my opinion, there is nothing more attractive that someone who’s got moves.

 *Once I pick a bias, it usually doesn’t change.
 When I get into a group, I have a system.
 I watch all of the music videos and performances, and then all of the variety show appearances and reality shows.
 After all of that, my bias is usually set.
-I don’t really have any bias wreckers, except for B.A.P.’s Jongup who came out of nowhere for “Skydive.”
-And I guess NCT’s Yuta, who’s like the most attractive person I’ve ever seen.
+The only time I’ve had two biases was with NCT because I constantly change between Yuta and Taeyong.
 That being said, my ultimate bias changes constantly.

 *I haven’t joined any fandoms.
 At this point, I think I’m beyond being multifandom.
-I put together a list of groups that I follow for each comeback, and the number was over 50!
-I can’t even say I’m a casual listener of K-pop either, because I listen to it more than just casually.
+I put together a list of groups that I follow once, and the number was over 50!
+I can’t even say I’m a casual listener of K-pop either, because I consume so much of it.
 So I don’t label myself or put myself in a particular fandom.
 My tastes and favorites are ever-changing, so I just call myself a hardcore K-pop fan and leave it at that.

-*I like both boy groups and girl groups.
-When I made my aforementioned list, I discovered something interesting.
-It turns out that I listen to more girl groups than boy groups.
-And if you look at my site, as of now I mostly cover girl groups!
+*I like both boy groups and girl groups…but I like boy groups more.
+When I made my aforementioned list, I discovered I listen to more girl groups than boy groups.
 I was surprised, because I thought that it would be the other way around.
 I think that while I do listen to a lot of girl groups, it’s more casual.
 I tend to get way more hyped over boy groups, probably because I’m a straight woman.

 *I’m an older fan, but also a newer one.
 I feel like I have a really weird perspective on things.
 To date myself, I’m about the same age as SNSD.
 (I’m actually like a week younger than Yoona) But because I’m pretty new to K-Pop, I tend to prefer the groups that are trending right now over the ones that are closer to my age and have been around for a while.
 I actually really like all groups, but I’ve noticed that the ones that debuted 2008-2011 have a different sound.
 I’m sure that this would be very different if I discovered K-Pop in college.
 So it’s a little isolating, because I feel like all of the other older fans listen to other music.